Hot Wheels: Burnin' Rubber: Reception

-On review aggregator Metacritic, Hot Wheels: Burnin' Rubber has a score of 66 percent, indicating "mixed or average reviews".
+On review aggregator platform Metacritic, Hot Wheels: Burnin' Rubber has a score of 66 percent, indicating "mixed or average reviews".

 Craig Harris of IGN rated the game 8 out of 10 and praised its use of a battery-save feature, which was missing in GT Advance.
 Harris wrote that Hot Wheels: Burnin' Rubber "is, essentially, THQ's 'apology' for what it did with GT Advance.
 Hot Wheels: Burnin' Rubber is, at its core, GT Advance with Hot Wheels vehicles instead of licensed automobiles, and fantasy locations instead of real-world tracks".
 Harris noted that the game had the same "excellent, tight power-sliding control and handling gameplay of GT Advance", and said that his "only real gripe about this game is its more sloppy interface", in comparison to GT Advance.

 Patricia Wiley of GameZone also rated the game 8 out of 10, and praised the large selection of vehicles and race tracks, but noted that certain courses were "frustratingly difficult".
 Wiley also praised the quality of the game's background songs and sound effects, but she viewed several of them being the same.
 Nintendo Power rated the game 2.5 out of 5 and noted the large diversity of unlockable levels and vehicles.
 AllGame gave the game two and a half stars out of five.